Gabriella-Fernandes/Gabriella-Fernandes/README.md

   ## Hello, I’m @Gabriella-Fernandes

-- 👀 I’m currently learning HTML, CSS and JavaScript
+- 👀 I’m a programmer HTML, CSS and JavaScript
-- 💻 I'm looking for my first job as a programmer
+- 💻 Furthermore, I develop websites in wordpress
 - 😄 Pronouns: she/her

 ## Technologies I use in my day